-AGORA cancer centre is being constructed at the Lausanne hospital site, adjacent to the Lake of Geneva, Switzerland.
+The AGORA cancer centre is being built at the Lausanne University Hospital site next to Lake Geneva, Switzerland.

-The Swiss Institute for Experimental Cancer Research (The ISREC Foundation) is developing the project, which commenced in September 2016.
+The Swiss Institute for Experimental Cancer Research (The ISREC Foundation) is developing the project, which began in September 2016.

-Being developed with an investment of CHF80m ($81.34m), the translational research facility will be a key component of the Swiss Cancer Centre Lausanne (SCCL).
-It will house researchers, clinicians, and scientists under one roof to perform research on cancer and develop therapeutic solutions.
+Built with a CHF80m ($81.34m) investment, the translational research facility will be a key component of the Swiss Cancer Centre Lausanne (SCCL).
+It will house researchers, clinicians and scientists under one roof to perform research on cancer and develop therapeutic solutions.

 The ISREC Foundation is developing the project in partnership with Centre Hospitalier Universitaire Vaudois (CHUV), École Polytechnique Fédérale de Lausanne (EPFL), and the University of Lausanne (UNIL).

-The facility is expected to commence operations by early-2018.
+The facility is expected to begin operations by early 2018.

-The facility will be connected to an existing building in the campus on one side.
-Shared amenities of the building will feature continuous landscaping to connect public spaces with the research labs.
+The facility will be connected to an existing building on the campus on one side.
+The building’s shared amenities will feature continuous landscaping to connect public spaces with the research labs.

-In addition, the building features social areas both inside and outside.
-The building’s structure will be clad with a green rooftop and a glazed skin to provide protection from sunlight and augment daylight use.
+The building will feature social areas inside and outside.
+Its structure will be clad with a green rooftop and glazed skin to provide protection from sunlight and augment daylight use.
 The windows will minimise heat gain and allow for natural ventilation.

 An auditorium will house oncology specialists and facilitate young students to interact with researchers.

-The facility will enable researchers to develop new therapeutic approaches collaboratively.
-It will provide a platform for complementary interactions between the researchers at UNIL and EPFL, the clinicians at CHUV and Ludwig, and UNIL scientific groups to co-ordinate different areas of expertise in the field of oncology.
+The facility will allow researchers to develop new therapeutic approaches collaboratively.
+It will provide a platform for complementary interactions between researchers at UNIL and EPFL, clinicians at CHUV and Ludwig, and UNIL scientific groups to coordinate different areas of expertise in the field of oncology.

-The researchers will focus on developing solutions for malignant skin cancer, glioblastoma, and lung, breast, and pancreatic cancers.
+The researchers will focus on developing solutions for malignant skin cancer and glioblastoma, as well as lung, breast and pancreatic cancers.

-Behnisch Architekten was awarded the contract to provide design and construction services for the research centre in 2013.
+In 2013, Germany-based architect Behnisch Architekten was given the contract to provide design and construction services for the research centre.